tjohann/a20_sdk_builder/README.md

     a20_sdk_builder

-which starts sdk_builder with the configuration a20_sdk_builder.conf.
+which starts sdk_builder with the configuration a20_sdk_builder.conf (search in /etc/sdk_builder/ and /usr/local/etc/sdk_builder/).

 This is equivalent to